sveltejs/community-legacy/README.md

 # svelte-community

-This repo currently contains data relating to the Svelte meetups.
-In time this may become the home for a meetup site and amplace to store other community related information.
+This repo currently contains data relating to Svelte meetups.
+In time this may become the home for a meetup site and a place to store other community related information.

 ## Add an event